learn-co-curriculum/python-p3-mapping-python-classes-to-a-database/README.md

-That last line of the `save()` method returns an empty array once more since `INSERT`ing new rows in a database doesn't return any data, but you can check if all the records were indeed saved by running this in your shell:
+That last line of the `save()` method returns an empty array once more since `INSERT`ing new rows in a database doesn't return any data, but you can check if all the records were indeed saved by running this in `pdb`:

 ```py
 songs = CURSOR.execute('SELECT * FROM songs')